jest-clipboard for Clipboard API Testing Success

 Takeaways

+The main idea behind the clipboard API is to enable developers to improve the user experience through asynchronous clipboard processing.
 The clipboard API provides a read, write and permissions interface to be used.
 First, the user needs to allow its usage and then developers can fine-tune the clipboard handling between raw text and other media types such as images.
 With this powerful API, the testing aspect was left behind without any support to help developers test their applications when writing test-first.

-jest-clipboard follows the conversions used in the clipboard API and adds a readable API that shows intent.
+As jest is one of the most popular test runners in the javascript ecosystem, jest-clipboard provides an AI for developers to focus on the application behavior instead of mocking the clipboard API. jest-clipboard follows the conversions used in the clipboard API and adds a readable API that shows intent.
 For example, writeText will write text to the clipboard and readText will read text from the clipboard.
 It also provides utilities to set up and clean the test state to avoid behaviors that make testing hard.

 References